lab1092/blender-manual_ja/manual/materials/properties/ramps.rst

 Blend
-   A list of the various :doc:`blending modes </materials/nodes/types/color>` available for blending the ramp shader with the color from :guilabel:`Input`.
+   A list of the various :doc:`blending modes </materials/nodes/types/color>` available for blending the ramp shader with the color from *Input*.

 Factor
-   This slider denotes the overall factor of the ramp shader with the color from :guilabel:`Input`.
+   This slider denotes the overall factor of the ramp shader with the color from *Input*.

 Colorbands